With files from Diana Ballon

 “You hear with your ears, but listen with your whole body… It is a practice that allows us to listen to our own intuition more clearly.” - Kiko Pace

-Try it here: At Kiko’s small space off Roncesvalles in the Westside, I am one of 10 people lying on a floor mat in a darkened room, covered cozily with a blanket, as we first participate in a guided breathing exercise, followed by one hour of listening to Kiko play various crystal bowls and chimes.
+Try it here: At Kiko’s small space off Roncesvalles in the Westside, participants lie on floor mats in a darkened room, covered cozily with blankets.
+The session begins with a guided breathing exercise, followed by one hour of listening to Kiko play various crystal bowls and chimes.

 She uses a wand to send melodic sounds reverberating through the space, creating unique sounds with metal, shells and seed pods that are deeply relaxing.

-Social wellness is about connecting to others and strengthening yourself not just physically but also socially, spiritually and mentally.
+Social wellness is about connecting to others and strengthening yourself physically, socially, spiritually and mentally.

 Social wellness clubs in Toronto aren’t just for a strict in-and-out sweat session—they offer a more well-rounded experience, including mindful interaction with others.